Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Orioles' 4.05 team ERA ranks 12th among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in baseball.
+- Orioles pitchers combine to surrender the 10th-fewest home runs in baseball (159 total, 1.1 per game).

-- His last appearance was on Sunday against the Arizona Diamondbacks, when the right-hander went 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- The right-hander's most recent appearance was on Tuesday against the Los Angeles Angels, when he tossed six innings, surrendering two earned runs while allowing seven hits.

-- The 27-year-old has put together a 4.84 ERA and 9.1 strikeouts per nine innings across 25 games this season, while giving up a batting average of .277 to opposing hitters.
+- The 23-year-old has put up an ERA of 4.91, with 9.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .257 against him.

 © 2023 Data Skrive.
 All rights reserved.